-Brine waste treatment is becoming more and more common, not only as a means of achieving compliance with increasingly rigorous discharge regulations, but also for the cost benefits that waste minimization strategies can provide.
+Brine waste treatment is becoming increasingly common, not only as a means of achieving compliance with rigorous discharge regulations, but also for the cost benefits that waste minimization strategies can provide.
 But “is it necessary to treat brine waste before discharge or disposal?”

 In many cases, treating brine effluent is necessary, though the reasons for doing so may vary.
 This article will help you understand common reasons for treating brine waste and how a targeted brine waste treatment strategy might impact your facility.